wongd-hub/obsidian-vault/statistics/reinforcement-learning/3 RL Planning by Dynamic Programming.md

 > ![[Pasted image 20231004222017.png]]
 > ![[Pasted image 20231004223318.png]]
 >
-> Discussing the right hand column now, UP TO 26:00
+> Discussing the right hand column now, this tells us that even though we're evaluating a random policy, we can use this information to compute a better policy/value function.
+As we evaluate values at each state, we can see which state provides the highest value, ==up to 26:00==